machacekmartin/node-tictactoe/README.md

   - number of fields in order to win,
   - flags for command line prints & automatic history clearance

-Contains automatic winner detection no matter the board size.
+Contains automatic winner detection no matter how big the board is.
 Just a proof of concept..
 GUI & other improvements incoming